jojijacobk/Test-Driven-Development-Knowledge/Theory.md

 - The above kinds of tests are called integration tests.
 - You don't need to test private methods.
 If there is need to test a private method, that indicates need for refactoring code for public interface.
 - You don't need to test code which doesn't have any logic.
 For example, getters, setters, a method which simply invokes another method.

+## Features offered by a Unit Test library

+### A. Verification

+#### 1. State verification
+Checks if the SUT (System Under Test) has arrived at expected state during test execution.

+#### 2. Behavior verification
+Checks if a particular method is invoked during test execution.

+### B. Test Double

+#### 1. Stub
+If your unit test relies on another method which has complex logic but eventually returns a true or false, or a specific data, then you can substitute such complex methods with a shortcut function returning that expected return value.
+This approach in unit testing is called stubbing.

+#### 2. Spy
+Spy is wrapper on an object to primarily serve two purposes.
+One is to identify how an object is being used, and second is to avoid alteration of a function behavior.
+When an object is invoked via spy it will monitor the parameters being passed, count of invocation etc.

+#### 3. Mock
+Mock is like a spy + stub where it returns a pre-programmed response like a stub in addition to monitoring the invocation like spy.
+Mock is used when you want to track the behavior of invocation while providing hard coded response.

+#### 4. Fake
+If you need data to be retrieved from DB in order to execute test on a piece of code, then unit test doesn't need to bother about the DB dependency.
+In this case you could set a hard coded data to avoid executing complex DB data retrieval methods, and also you don't need to worry about DB connection failures.
+To ease with testing you could provide Fake object (for eg: which may be a list of employees), or an in-memory DB instead of real DB.

+#### 5. Dummy
+Dummy data passed to methods.